| | |

 and they are high.
 It would not be unusual to see multimillion

+dollar properties.
 Our drive to

 Rotorua was through beautiful agricultural areas of farms not unlike